dodoman8067/mcsm/README.md

     cmake -B ./bin

-3. Run the compiled executable in the `bin` folder to start using MCSM.
+3. Run the generated build files in bin directory and run `./mcsm` to test programm is sucessfully compiled.

 ### Dependencies